cognetive/VPC-Flow-Logs-Analytics/README.md

 ### Import Analytics Notebook
 To import Analytics notebook into a Watson Studio project, create a new notebook, select the *From URL* tab and provide the URL link for the notebook.
 ### Load Data
-#### Option 1 - Local File or Data Asset
+#### Option 1 - Load a Local File or a Data Asset
-To load data from a local file or from a data asset in Watson Studio:
 1. Open an empty code cell in your notebook.
 2. Click the *Find and Add Data* icon, and then browse a data file or drag it into your notebook sidebar.
 3. Click *Insert to code* link below the file and choose *Insert pandas DataFrame*.

 Note: Consider using *data_preparation* module before analyzing your data.
 Visit the documentation page for further information.
+#### Option 2 - Load from IBM Cloud Object Storage
+To load data from a bucket in IBM COS, follow these steps:
+1. Go to IBM Cloud and choose *Service credentials* -> *New credential*. provide the reqired name and access role.
+2. After the new credential was generated, click on the *View credentials* tab and copy its content.
+3. Call *download_file_cos*(*credentials*, *bucket*, *file*).
+This function loads *file* from *bucket* and returns it as a Pandas Dataframe.